Sexually Transmitted Disease (STD)

-Sexually transmitted diseases, also called sexually transmitted infections, STDs, or venereal diseases, are not conditions that are often discussed.
+A sexually transmitted disease, also referred to as an STD, sexually transmitted infections, or venereal diseases, are not conditions that are often discussed.
 According to the Centers for Disease Control and Prevention, these conditions affect millions of people in our country.
 Because statistics demonstrate that women are among the most severely impacted by STDs, the conversation regarding screening and prevention is one of the most important aspects of women’s health care.

 Every person who is sexually active is encouraged to obtain STD testing.
 Age is not a determining factor, nor is the type of sexual intercourse or sexual orientation.
 Vaginal, anal, and oral sexual contact creates a risk for sexually transmitted disease in both heterosexual and homosexual couples.

 STD screening is vital because it is possible to become infected and pass along infection to your partner without your knowledge.

 STD screening can be an important part of your routine checkup with your gynecologist.
 If you have unprotected sex and want to be tested, speak with your healthcare provider about appropriate timing.
 It can take several days to several weeks for the infection to develop.
 Testing too soon could mean an inaccurate result.

 Types of STDs: Bacterial Vs. Viral

 There are several conditions that are categorized as sexually transmitted.
 Individual diseases fall into two types: bacterial or viral.
 This is an important matter because only one type of STD can be cured.

 - Bacterial infections transmitted through sexual contact can typically be treated with medication.
 These include STDs such as syphilis, gonorrhea, and chlamydia.

 - Viral STDs cannot be cured with medication.
 These conditions require ongoing management to control symptoms.
 Examples of viral sexually transmitted infection include HPV or human papillomavirus (may cause genital warts), Herpes, Hepatitis B, and HIV.